techthoughts2/pwshPlaces/docs/Search-BingNearbyPlace.md

 # Search-BingNearbyPlace

 ## SYNOPSIS
-Nearby Search lets you search for different place types within a specified area.
+Nearby Search lets you search for places of interest within a specified area using Bing Maps API.

 ## SYNTAX